Navigation

 When to use breadcrumbs

-Use breadcrumbs to give users context and let them move back or up a level if they can't find what they want on the page.
+Use breadcrumbs to give users context and let them move back or up a level if they cannot find what they want on the page.

 When not to use breadcrumbs